akmur/alex-11ty/posts/2016-02-24-getting-started-with-atom-part-1.md

 **Package Manager**

 Again, Atom has a nice interface when it comes to package management.
 You can search for plugins and themes right from the package manager, and you can install, disable or uninstall them too.
-Way better than Sublime&#8217;s weird package control.
+Way better than Sublime's weird package control.

 **Powered by Chromium**